 Azure: Cloud services having some similarities to AWS and owned by Microsoft.

-Backend-as-a-Service (BaaS): Cloud service model where developers use backend-related services such as database management, cloud storage, authentication for front-end tasks ( accessing data sources and authentication).
+Backend-as-a-Service (BaaS): Cloud service model where developers use backend-related services such as database management, cloud storage, authentication for front-end tasks ( accessing Connectors and authentication).

 Boot servers: Otherwise know as the bootstrap server, it is a comma-separated list of host/port pairs.
 These pairs are the addresses of the Kafka brokers.
 A Kafka client connects to a boot server to bootstrap itself.